JiahuaWU/ada2019/README.md

 - Data cleaning for newly found data (identification and removal of invalid data)
 - Extract countries(regions) informations from raw dataset and classify recipes according to continents.
 It helps analysis distributions and patterns on different granularity level.
-- Extract flavors from user description, using it as target label of further multi-class classification training.
+- Extract flavors from user description, using it as target label for further multi-class classification training.
 - Classify recipes by meal types, explore most common used ingredients and cooking method of each country

 10.12

 - build and test the correlationship between food and disease occurance on the level of countries(regions)
 - train classification model to predict flavors of recipes based on ingredients inputs.